Birds

 Image by Wikimedia

 This is a Central South American macaw that has a bright yellow patch at the back of its neck which justifies its name.
 The main population of the Yellow-collared macaw lives in the Pantanal of Brazil.
 Mostly found in lowland habitats but in some location live at altitudes up to 5,600 feet.
-The macaws are not found in the Amazon Rainforest but inhabit other forests, savanna, woodlands, and grasslands.
+These types of macaws are not found in the Amazon Rainforest but inhabit other forests, savanna, woodlands, and grasslands.

-3. Blue or Illeger’s-winged Macaw
+3. Blue or Illeger’s-winged Macaw (Primolius maracana)

 Blue or Illegers Winged Macaw